-M (Subset of R, Replace Bad Blocks)
+Manually Revector Bad Blocks (Subset Replace Bad Blocks)

-If M, Manually Revector Bad Blocks, is selected from the replace menu, another menu is displayed for which the values must be entered for each defect.
+If M, is selected from the Replace Bad Blocks menu, a second menu is displayed for which the values must be entered for each defect.
 The program prompts to replace and does the replacement.
 The following are examples: